|

 In 1975 they purchased their present

-for about 14 years whilst both teaching and bringing up their
+about 14 years whilst both teaching and bringing up their family.

-family.
-Meanwhile they established about one acre of garden
+Meanwhile they established about one acre of garden around the house.

 In 1989 a tough decision was reached

-planting a few gum trees but it wasn't long before the gum
+few gum trees but it wasn't long before the gum trees had "friends'

-by Bob and Dot and the property was named by them.
-The only
+Bob and Dot and the property was named by them.
+The only original trees

 Dot took up counselling training